3scale/3scale-operator/doc/operator-application-capabilities.md

   stagingPublicBaseURL: "https://staging.my-gateway.example.com"
 ```

-[Openapi CRD Reference](openapi-reference.md) for more info about fields.
+[OpenAPI CRD Reference](openapi-reference.md) for more info about fields.

 ### Link your OpenAPI spec to your 3scale tenant or provider account